 These slow cooker baby potatoes cook to be soft, flavorsome and are a real treat.
 You can change the herbs in this recipe to get a very different tasting outcome.

 The buttery herb mix that we cook the baby potatoes in is so good.
 When you go to serve, scoop the butter mix out of the slow cooker, and pour over the potatoes for the best results.
-Indeed, worth it if you don’t mind a ton of flavor at the expense of a few extra carbs.
+It is indeed worth it if you don’t mind a ton of flavor at the expense of a few extra carbs.

 Cooking baby potatoes in the slow cooker is a great way to have some delicious potatoes ready for dinner for when you get home.
 If you have two slow cookers, you can have a main meal on the go at the same time.

-Any leftovers are great for the next day and will easily heat in the microwave or oven.
+Leftovers are great for the next day and will easily heat in the microwave or oven.
 They’re also great if you want to make a potato salad with them.
-There is so much you can do so make sure you don’t throw them out.
+There is so much you can do, so make sure you don’t throw them out.

-Love seeing what you’re about to make then be sure to check out the video I have prepared below.
+If you love to see what you’re about to make, then be sure to check out the video I have prepared below.
 Alternatively, you can find the full written recipe right underneath the video.
 Both will take you through the steps of cooking baby potatoes in the slow cooker.

 Slow Cooker Baby Potatoes Recipe